Skip to main content

 Triangulation appears in M&E work in several common forms:

 Source triangulation involves gathering data from different stakeholder groups about the same phenomenon.
-For example, when evaluating a training programme, you might compare participant self-reports of learning with supervisor observations of behaviour change and objective performance metrics.
+For example, when evaluating a training program, you might compare participant self-reports of learning with supervisor observations of behavior change and objective performance metrics.
 Each source has different biases and blind spots; together they provide a more complete picture.

 Method triangulation applies different data collection approaches to the same question.
 A typical pattern combines surveys (quantitative data) with focus group discussions or key informant interviews (qualitative data).
 The survey identifies patterns across a population; the qualitative methods explain why those patterns exist and what they mean in context.